coolcut/2020.fruechtl.me/journal/all-the-likes.md

 ## Things I've liked

 At some point in February, different posts bubbled into my timeline with a similar topic - self-hosted "like pages".
-The one that stuck with me the most was done by Robin Rendle.
+The one that stuck with me the most was done by [Robin Rendle](https://www.robinrendle.com/).
 Robin summarised his thoughts in a blogpost called [RSS favorites](https://www.robinrendle.com/notes/rss-favorites).
 After reading this post, I knew I wanted something similar.
 I wrote down some ideas and after a while, I knew what I wanted:

 > I want a way to display specific bookmarks, I saved in my Pinboard.in account to also appear publicly on my website.

 With this idea statement set, I looked into technical solutions to archive this idea.
-Thankfully, 11ty offers help with a featured called `JavaScript Data Files`.
+Thankfully, 11ty offers help with a featured called [JavaScript Data Files](https://www.11ty.dev/docs/data-js/).
 With this feature, you simply run code at build time to fetch data - exactly the thing I needed to do.

 ## Connecting everything with Pinboard

 With the power of `JavaScript Data Files` and a good amount of inspiration and learning from the [11ty Feedbin Plugin](https://github.com/WebInspectInc/eleventy-plugin-feedbin) I very quickly got a first version up and running.
-Besides some fancy caching stuff (which I basically took from the 11ty Feedbin Plugin), the main part of the job was to call the Pinboard API.
+Besides some fancy caching stuff (which I basically took from the `11ty Feedbin Plugin`), the main part of the job was to call the Pinboard API.

 Therefore, I stored my Pinboard credentials inside a `.env` file and imported it later via the [dotenv](https://www.npmjs.com/package/dotenv) package.